-Check out our guide How To Gain Weight Without Eating Sugar (Sample Meal Plan)
+- Related: How To Gain Weight Without Eating Sugar (Sample Meal Plan)

 Can You Eat Cereal Before Workouts?

 Yes, you can consume cereal before a workout as it is a quick energy source to fuel your muscles.
 Cereal is best to consume 30-60 minutes before the start of your workout.
 Ensure you pick a cereal that has less than 3g of fat andfiber per serving and is lower in sugar.

 Before a workout, it’s best to stick with a meal high in carbs since this is what is easiest for your body to quickly break down and use for energy during your workout.

-Cereal is a fast-digesting carb source that is low in fat and fibre, making it an ideal food to consume pre-workout.
+“Cereal is a fast-digesting carb source that is low in fat and fiber, making it an ideal food to consume pre-workout”.

 The amount of cereal that you are eating before a workout should be based on the number of carbohydrates you are aiming to consume in that meal.